 Bachelor of Science in Computer Engineering is a four-year program, starting in the fall semester of the student’s first year and planned to end in the summer semester of the student’s fourth year.
 It builds on the fundamentals of the electrical engineering and computer science fields.
 Computer engineers are involved in many hardware and software aspects of computing, from the design of digital circuits to computer networks.
 They design, build, analyze, and evaluate computer systems.
 Students in this program take courses in logic design, computer organization and architecture, embedded computer systems, operating systems, computer networks, digital signal processing, software engineering, database systems, circuits, electronics, and engineering design.

-Visit the Course Catalog for information about program requirements.
+View the Course Catalog below for information about program requirements.
 For an overview of the year-by-year experience in the Bachelor of Science in Computer Engineering program, see "What You'll Learn" below.

 What You'll Learn